ahmadcool66/ahmadcool66/README.md

 - Project : "Capstone_powerBI_Analytics_Dashboard" -
 - Attrition Insight :
 - Explored the data in SQL and performed ETL in PowerBi.
-- Built the PowerBi dashboard to show the visual represent of data attrition
+- Built the PowerBi dashboard to show the visual representation of the data attrition rate

 ## 📊 GitHub Stats
 ![Your GitHub Stats](https://github-readme-stats.vercel.app/api?username=yourusername&show_icons=true&count_private=true)